mediamonks/frontend-coding-standards/README.md

 #### Casing

 ##### Classes, Interfaces & Types
-Are written in Pascal Case naming (start with a capital, the rest camelcase), no underscores, no dashes.
+Are written in PascalCase naming (start with a capital, the rest camelcase), no underscores, no dashes.

 ##### Functions, properties, arguments and variables
 Are all written in lower camelCase.